nmcguinness/2022_3DGED_GDApp/README.md

 - [ ] Fix CycledTranslationBehaviour

 ### Optimize (SHOULD)
-- [ ] Add clean/dirty flag to Transform on change
-- [ ] Add clean/dirty flag to Camera on change
-- [ ] Create renderers list in GameObjectList to optimize obtaining renderer in SceneRenderer::Draw()
-- [ ] Change List to SortedList in GameObjectList to sort by material and reduce rendertime
 - [ ] Add event notification on Transform change

 ### Possible Improvements (COULD)